Frequently Asked Questions About Employment at RAND

 If my application is not successful, when should I reapply?

 We encourage you to wait at least six months.
 That gives a reasonable amount of time for your qualifications or our needs to change.

-RAND will sponsor visas (temporary work permits) only for research professionals in selected job categories and these categories may be revised to recognize changes in RAND's needs or in its job titles structure.
+RAND will sponsor visas (temporary work permits) only for research professionals in selected job categories and these categories may be revised to recognize changes in RAND's needs or in job titles.
 The current list includes all RAND researcher titles that are graded “associate,” “full,” and “senior,” and Quantitative Analysts.
 It excludes all grades of administrators, research administrators, and research assistants.

 Specify your area of interest in your cover letter.
 We'll make sure your application is forwarded to the appropriate research leader.